Monday, 21 November 2016

 Now that reluctance has worn off and Generation Toy have stepped up and taken the first shot at Jazz with the brazenly named "J4ZZ".
 A Masterpiece style Jazz in design, but with a modern aesthetic that is sure to divide people.

-The main question I find myself asking is: do I refer to him as J4zz or J4ZZ....continue after the jump to find out the answer to this burning question.
+The main question I find myself asking is: do I refer to him as J4zz, J4ZZ or even Jazz....continue after the jump to find out the answer to this burning question.
 And see the review of course

 Wednesday, 31 August 2016